 5. Describe the desired results in detail.
 This includes setting clear expectations about the outcome (what it is, specifically), how the task fits into the bigger picture (why we’re doing it), and the criteria for measuring success (what it should look like when done well).

 6. Ensure team members have the resources they need to do the job, whether it’s training, money, supplies, time, or help from others.

 7. Establish checkpoints and milestones, so that you neither micromanage nor under-lead.

 8. Accept risks and mistakes, and use them as learning opportunities, rather than as proof that you shouldn’t have delegated in the first place.

 Delegating done well is a win-win.
 It helps leaders optimise their strengths and their time, ensuring that they are focusing on their highest priorities.
 It enables team members to develop, to enjoy new challenges and new responsibility.
-Both the leader and their team now perform at a higher level and enjoy their work more.
-This in turn, builds a high-performance culture and a more competitive business.
+Both the leader and their team now perform at a higher level and enjoy their work more which builds a high-performance culture and more competitive business.